mnecas/ovirt_ansible_backup/README.md

 # ovirt_ansible_backup
-A simple method to export running oVirt VMs as OVA using ansible.
+A simple method to export running oVirt VMs to OVA format for backup purposes using Ansible.

 See https://blog.silverorange.com/backing-up-ovirt-vms-with-ansible-4c2fca8b3b43 for more information.